Research at NPC

 I have been a research GP for nearly 20 years, initially at my former practice in Whitley Bay but more recently across all our NPC practices.
 I am also employed by the Regional Research Delivery Network as a regional research engagement lead.

-I believe all patients should be allowed to take part in research studies related to their health conditions.
+I believe all patients should be given the opportunity to take part in research studies related to their health conditions.
 My aim is that NPC will grow as a research organisation, enabling more patients to be able to be involved in studies that may ultimately lead to changes in medical treatments in the future.

 Since moving into primary care as a practice nurse in 2019, I’ve worked as NPC’s research nurse across multiple sites.
 Our small team manages several studies simultaneously, and I’m involved from the outset.